 Here are some of the highlights from the interview:

-- It makes it easier to select the best contractor for each job because our platform is perpetually rating vendors with a QCI score, which is based on factors like past performance, responsiveness, service quality, and compliance.
+- It makes it easier to select the best contractor for each job because our platform is perpetually rating contractors and suppliers with a QCI score, which is based on factors like past performance, responsiveness, service quality, and compliance.

-- Qmerit discounts outperform others because we aggregate the combined MRO spend of building owners, contractors, and property managers.
-This aggregated spending allows Qmerit to obtain deeper discounts.
+- Qmerit also provides deep discounts on MRO parts and materials by aggregate the combined MRO spend of building owners, contractors, and property managers.

-- Owners can extend their discounts to their contractors.
+- Building owners can extend discounts to their contractors.
 Extending this discount means that contractors can take advantage of supplier discounts, bringing down owner expenses.

-An amazing example of this efficiency in action is Schneider Electric, which was recently awarded a contract to establish an Energy Efficiency Marketplace in California.
-This means that building and home owners throughout the state can go to a site to get discounts on purchases for energy-efficiency and water-saving projects.
-Qmerit is perpetually negotiating the lowest possible prices, as well as scoring the contractors used for installations.
+To illustrate, Qmerit was recently awarded a contract to establish an Energy Efficiency Marketplace in California.
+This means that building and home owners throughout the state can go to a single website to find a contractor and to receive discounts on purchases for energy-efficiency and water-saving products.

-If you want to know more about our philosophy, we wrote a blog post about the metrics we think are the most valuable in terms of helping building owners cut procurement costs.
+Check out our blog to learn more about key procurement topics.
 If you have questions or are interested in learning more about how we can help, please send us an email or give us a call.
 We’d love to hear from you!